 Saint Lucy is a Catholic saint who died in the 4th century: she is considered a Christian martyr and her feast day is celebrated elsewhere, too – the Nordic celebration has little to do with current Catholic traditions.

 While most Nordic Christmas customs are in keeping with Protestant traditions, Saint Lucia’s – as the saint is known in Nordic countries – day is a popular celebration.
 The traditions observed today can be traced back to 18th century Sweden, but the present-day form of the celebration originated in Sweden and Norway in the first half of the 20th century, replacing the Lussinatt/Lussenatt tradition which marked the longest night of the year.
 It was thought that gnomes, trolls and spirits roamed the earth from that night until Christmas.

 Today, the Nordic Lucia tradition centres around a procession of women clad in white gowns and red sashes, each holding a candle.
 The procession is led by a girl representing Lucia.
 The “Lucia” also wears a crown of candles on her head, often real, but sometimes electric.

-Lucia leads the candle-lit procession into the darkened room where the audience is sitting, singing local lyrics to the tune of the Italian song Santa Lucia.
-The lyrics vary by country, but tend to focus on light overcoming darkness.
+The candle-lit procession is led by Lucia into the darkened room where the audience is sitting, which represents Saint Lucia bringing light during the darkest time of the year.
+This procession is accompanied by the singing of local lyrics to the tune of the Italian song Santa Lucia.
+The lyrics vary by country but they tend to focus on light overcoming darkness.

 In some places, men also take part in the proceedings.
 The stjärngossar or “star boys” will follow the female procession, sometimes dressed in a white robe and conical hat adorned with stars, or sometimes dressing as Christmas elves.